dmitriykuptsov/vpn_over_tls/README.md

 $ sudo python3 client/client.py
 ```

+# Manual configurations

+Newer version of VPN software automatically performs configuration of the client and server machines.
+However,
+if for some reason the user needs to manually configure, he or she can follow the instructions presented below.

-Now open new terminal windows on both client and server (leave previous two windows open so that the VPN software will be running).
+Open new terminal windows on both client and server (leave previous two windows open so that the VPN software will be running).

 On server machine, execute the following commands in the console: